benofben/the_intelligent_property_investor/chapters/01 - 5203 Pershing.md

 I think the manager of The Ashton judged me locked in enough to the apartment that they could screw me on the renewal.
 This experience has informed how I operate as a landlord.
 If you have a good tenant who takes care of the place and pays the rent on time, you work with them to retain them.
 Turning the screws to increase your rent by 5%-10% doesn't work if it costs a month or two of vacancy.
 And, vacancy is extremely difficult to avoid anytime a tenant turns over.

 At the time TIBCO had me traveling nearly every week, mostly to Chicago and New York to work with our financial services clients.
 I announced to my boss, Mike, that I was moving back to Seattle.
-He was surprisingly unphazed, something I am to this day deeply thankful for.
+He was surprisingly unphased, something I am to this day deeply thankful for.

 Since leaving Pioneer Square, I'd continued to visit Seattle regularly and regarded it as my eventual home.
 Moving back felt incredible.
 My friend Graham was renting the basement of a ranch house on Mercer island.
 He had a lot of rooms and not much furniture.
 He was kind enough to drop an air mattress in one mostly empty room.
 It developed a slow leak.
 His dog, Bear, also liked to say hello and given the minimal height of the air mattress, it was hard to avoid face licking.
 Monday morning flights to New York, often upgraded given my extensive cross country travel, were an interesting contrast to this living situation.
 It was a great time.